-^{1.} Hydrogen internal Combustion engine [H2ICE] that uses a traditional ICE, modified to burn hydrogen instead of conventional gasoline, has lost momentum compared with FCEV and is not mentioned in this slide.
+1. Hydrogen internal Combustion engine [H2ICE] that uses a traditional ICE, modified to burn hydrogen instead of conventional gasoline, has lost momentum compared with FCEV and is not mentioned in this slide.
+Source: A.T.
+Kearney Energy Transition Institute analysis.

-In the last 230 years, H2 has been used in all types of land, water and air transportation
+In the last 230 years, $H_2$ has been used in all types of land, water and air transportation